fiskalizimi/pos-golang/readme.md

 * **TotalTax** is the amount of the tax in total that customer will have to pay
 * **TotalNoTax** is the total amount without tax that customer will have to pay

+Upon receiving the POS Coupon, Fiscalisation Service will return a uniques uin64 value called ```TransactionNo```.

 **NOTE:** These details must match the [Citizen Coupon](#citizen-coupon) details, otherwise the coupon will be marked as ```FAILED VERIFICATION``` !

 ## Key Generation ##